 Tell Us a Little Bit about Your Role

 In essence, my role is to be the voice of the customer.
 When any big decisions are being made, it’s my job to ensure that the benefit to our clients is kept at the forefront of all considerations.
-Other people in the business might be concerned with efficiency or how commercially viable a new venture is but I’m there to make sure that ultimately, it benefits our clients.
+I have to balance customer requirements with commercial needs and, ultimately, ensure that our customers are at the heart of everything we do.

 My work is split into two main components; client service and user experience.
-On the client service side of things, I make sure that all touch points with clients (phone, email, or live chat) are handled in the right way.
-I work closely with Kate, our Head of Client Services, who is in charge of the day-to-day running of the team while I’m more in charge of our overall strategy.
+On the client service side of things, I make sure that all touch points with clients (phone, email, live chat, or artwork) are handled in the right way.
+I work closely with Kira, our Head of Client Services, who is in charge of the day-to-day running of the team while I’m more in charge of our overall strategy.

 In regards to user experience, I monitor how easy it is to use our website.
 I try to ensure that all stages of our website– be it browsing, purchasing, or uploading artwork – can be completed quickly and smoothly by clients.
 We are constantly seeking feedback from our website users to find ways to improve our service.